-Hearing loss in children can be congenital (present at birth) or acquired after birth and is becoming even more prevalent with approximately 5 in every 1,000 children being diagnosed with some type of hearing loss between ages 3-17.
-Hearing loss can often go undetected until a child is 2 years of age or older, which can have a serious effect on speech and language development.
-In fact, research indicates that children whose hearing loss is detected and treated before 6 months of age have far better outcomes than those treated after the age of 6 months.
+Hearing loss in children can be either congenital (present at birth) or acquired after birth, and it is becoming increasingly common.
+Approximately 5 in every 1,000 children are diagnosed with some degree of hearing loss between the ages of 3 and 17.
+Unfortunately, hearing loss can often go undetected until a child is at least 2 years old, significantly impacting speech and language development.
+Effective hearing loss treatment in children is critical, as early detection and intervention play a significant role in a child’s language and communication skills.
+Research shows that children whose hearing loss is identified and addressed before 6 months of age have significantly better outcomes than those who receive treatment later.

-Because the most crucial time period for language development is between birth and age 3, undetected hearing loss can have drastic implications on a child’s speech.
-For this reason, newborn hearing screenings are now conducted in all hospitals across the U.S., which has resulted in hearing loss being identified at younger ages than ever before.
+Pediatric hearing specialists at Fort Worth ENT recognize that the most crucial time period for language development is between birth and age 3, meaning undetected hearing loss can have drastic implications on a child’s speech.
+For this reason, newborn hearing screenings are now conducted in all U.S. hospitals, resulting in hearing loss being identified at younger ages than ever before.

 Types of Hearing Loss in Children